Dessyreqt/JobSearch/api/README.md

 # JobSearch

-This is the JobSearch template, the project from which future API projects should be created.
+This is the JobSearch API.

 ## Build requirements